jianlin1992/95702_Moss/README.md

 ###Prepare Files Accordingly

-#####Working Directory
+**Working Directory**:
 This is the folder where all files and directories are located, including `moss.pl`, `solution_directory`, `base_directory`, `solutions`, and potential archived result from Moss.

 #####1.
 Download all students’ codes from blackboard and unzip them under `solutions` folder.
 Under solutions, there must be directly zip files of submissions of each student with no archive folder.

 #####2.
 Execute copyFile.sh with `./copyFile.sh solutions`
 After execution, solutions folder should contain folders named like “Project1Task1AndrewID”.

 However, there are students who don’t name their Netbeans project zips as required.
 We need to manually check any outliers.

 #####3.
 Create a folder named `solutions_directory`.
 Copy students’ submission folders to `solutions_directory` task by task.